MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Register-ArgumentCompleter.md

 ### -ParameterName

-Specifies the name of the parameter whose argument is being completed.
-The parameter name specified cannot be an enumerated value, such as the **ForegroundColor** parameter of the `Write-Host` cmdlet.
+Specifies the name of the parameter the argument completer applies to.
+The type for specified parameters can't be an enumeration, such as the **ForegroundColor** parameter of the `Write-Host` cmdlet.

 For more information on enums, see [about_Enum](./About/about_Enum.md).